sesam-community/simple-odata/README.md

 `value_field` - the name of the field containing the values, default value: value.

-`log_response_data` - set this value to true to log the received data, default value: false.
+`log_response_data` - set this value to true to log the received data for debugging purposes, default value: false.

 ### Example system config: